UribesEffect/Image_parallelization/README.md

 5. The processed images will be saved in the project directory with the corresponding task names.

 ## Project Structure

-- `master.py`: The master process script that coordinates task distribution and result collection.
-- `slave.py`: The slave process script that executes the assigned tasks on images.
+The master script will start the slave processes and distribute the image processing tasks among them.
+The number of initial slave processes is set to 2, but the system will dynamically adjust the number of slaves based on CPU utilization.
+If the CPU utilization exceeds 80%, additional slave processes will be started to handle the workload.
+The master script will process all the image files found in the project directory.
+It will apply three types of tasks to each image:
 - `task1.py`: Contains the implementation of edge detection task.
 - `task2.py`: Contains the implementation of corner detection task.
 - `task3.py`: Contains the implementation of facial recognition task.

+The main codes:
+- `master.py`: The master process script that coordinates task distribution and result collection.
+- `slave.py`: The slave process script that executes the assigned tasks on images.

+The processed images will be saved in the project directory with filenames indicating the original image and the applied task, e.g., image1_output_task1.jpg, image1_output_task2.jpg, image1_output_task3.jpg.
+The master script will also log the execution time for each task and the total execution time for processing all the images.

 ## Contributing